-The Winneshiek Energy District is now offering Farm Energy Planning services at minimal cost to farmers in the 6-county region including Winneshiek, Allamakee, Clayton, Fayette, Howard, and Chickasaw.
+The Winneshiek Energy District is now offering Farm Energy Planning services to farmers across Iowa.

 Much of that energy can be saved through efficiency practices, and much more generated right on the farm through renewables.
 Taking advantage of these opportunities will help the pocketbooks of farmers, contribute greatly to local economies, and reduce our regional contribution to climate change.

 - Conduct inventory and analysis of all energy sources and uses, including energy efficiency AND renewable energy opportunities on your site.

 - Help with implementation